 They say not to crack open eggs around your hens because it will cause them to start eating their eggs on a regular basis.
 So, I turn the other way to do it.
 We've never had a hen start eating her eggs, even though we feed them a raw egg every once in a while.

-2. Feed the sick hen cooked rice with some powdered electrolyte and any other medicine you want to give her.
+2. Feed the sick hen some cooked rice with powdered electrolytes and any other medicine you want to give her.

 Sadly, chickens stop drinking at some point when they are ill.
 When that happens, it's nearly impossible to get medicine into them.
 But, present the sick hen with freshly cooked rice, still warm from the pot, with a little bit of medicine and electrolytes mixed in, and chances are she will eat it enthusiastically.
 This worked when Big Bird fell ill a second time.
 Unfortunately, she is an old hen that's past her life expectancy.
 We're still waiting to see if she will recover.
 The rice helped her when nothing else seemed to interest her anymore.